 MGMT 5365.
 Seminar In Compensation Mgt.
 3 Hours.

 Students focus on advanced processes and methods for exploring compensation practices, developing compensation strategies, and managing compensation systems, in general.
 In particular, job evaluation methods, pay structures, pay-for-performance plans, employee benefits, legal and global issues, and managing labor costs are discussed and assessed.

 MGMT 5370.
 Social Responsblty Of Business.
 3 Hours.

-An in-depth study of the many dimensions of social responsibility in business which include the intellectual foundations supporting the economic, moral, and sociopolitical institutions of democratic capitalism.
-Case studies will be used to familiarize students with the literature in social responsibility, and students will be required to perform independent analyses of current events to understand the reasoning behind decisions on social responsibility in the workplace.
+Students engage in an in-depth study of the many dimensions of social responsibility in business which include the intellectual foundations supporting the economic, moral, and sociopolitical institutions of democratic capitalism.
+Case studies are used to familiarize students with the literature in social responsibility, and students are required to perform independent analyses of current events to understand the reasoning behind decisions on social responsibility in the workplace.
 A basic background in business disciplines is required.